-In 2008 Dr. Amir started and lead the DuraBytes project, where he was the visionary and co-inventor of the IBM Linear Tape File System (LTFS).
-With the goal to make data tapes more useful for the Media and Entertainment (M&E) industry, Arnon was very intrigued by The Digital Dilemma - a 21st century challenge to M&E and many other industries.
+In 2008 Dr. Amir started and lead the DuraBytes project, where he was the visionary, initiator and co-inventor of the IBM Linear Tape File System (LTFS).
+With the goal in mind to make data tapes more useful for the Media and Entertainment (M&E) industry, Arnon was very intrigued by The Digital Dilemma - a 21st century challenge to M&E and many other industries.
 By making data tapes self-describing, self-contained and easy to use, the formerly called "backup tape" has now much of the properties and ease of use of a portable hard drive, combined with tape's native high-density, long longevity and low power efficiencies.
 LTFS makes data tapes well suited for Digital Media Workflows, ironically called also Tapeless Workflows because they are file-based, thus replacing the video-cassette ☺.
 The IBM LTFS products family is now available as part of IBM Tape Storage Products.
-LTFS has been adopted by many companies into their own products, and has received broad recognition and several prestigious awards, including an EMMY and the Hollywood Post Alliance Award. (for more about LTFS see LTFS on Wikipedia).
+LTFS has been adopted by many companies into their own products, and has received broad recognition and several prestigious awards, including an EMMY and the Hollywood Post Alliance Award.
+It is now the ISO/IEC 20919:2016 standard. (for more info see LTFS on Wikipedia).

 Dr. Amir has special interest in eye gaze tracking systems and their utilization in human-computer interaction.
 As part of the BlueEyes project he developed methods for calibration-free eye gaze tracking with free head motion, for eye-contact detection, and an embedded system for eye detection.

 In his leisure time, Arnon is a marathon runner and a coach at San Jose Fit.
-Running has changed his life, and through coaching he helps others improve their lives, too.
+He completed more than 35 marathons.
+Running has changed his life, and through coaching he likes to help others improve their lives, too.